 A project to enhance Horsham’s Riverside Walk and create a ‘fantastic amenity’ for the town has received a welcome £37,386 funding boost from Biffa.

-Horsham Town Community Partnership (HTCP) was awarded the money from the waste management company’s Biffa Award, which gives grants to community and environmental projects across the UK.
+Horsham Town Community Partnership (HTCP) was awarded the money from the waste management company’s Biffa Award scheme, which gives grants to community and environmental projects across the UK.

-The 12.5 mile walk around the town would be enhanced through improving the paths, and providing better signage, information, and benches.
+The Riverside Walk Enhancement Project is hoping to improve the 12.5 mile walk around the town through improving the paths, and providing better signage, information, and benches.

 David Searle, project manager at HTCP, said: “The provision of information boards showing aspects of wildlife will complement educational needs and encourage young people to take an interest in this little known wonderful resource.

 “The work on the Riverside Walk will create a fantastic amenity for residents and visitors to Horsham, maintaining green open space for community use.”

 The HTCP would install interpretation boards showing information on the route as well as putting in all-weather walking surfaces wherever possible.